Vietnam Photo Tour

 Day 11, October 23, Thursday

-Arrange your flight home at any time from DaNang's International Airport (code DAD), knowing you've taken amazing pictures of a very beautiful and amazing country.
+Arrange your flight home at any time from DaNang's International Airport (code DAD), knowing you've taken very special pictures of a beautiful and amazing country.

 Tour cost: $7990.
 Includes 10 nights lodging based on double occupancy in superior hotels, all ground transportation, two domestic flights, all meals, airport transfers, site entry fees, model fees, non-alcoholic beverages daily, services of an English-speaking local guide, photo instruction, and critiques on demand.